edgarhakobyan/car-parking/README.md

 # Run
-This is a simple spring boot application, you can use any idea sporting spring. (e.g. IntelliJ IDEA, STS)
+This is a simple spring boot application, use any idea supporting spring. (e.g. IntelliJ IDEA, STS)

 Command line
 #### ./mvnw clean package